-The department offers Departmental Honors courses by honors contract which are open to students who have distinguished themselves.
+The Department of History offers Departmental Honors courses by honors contract which are open to students who have distinguished themselves academically.
 Honors courses carry full credit toward the major or, for non-majors, full elective credit.
 Subject to the recommendation of the departmental honors committee, a student will be considered for graduation with "honors in history" upon successful completion of one three-hour 3000 or 4000 level honors course or HIS 3510, the honors research course (HIS 4509), the senior honors thesis (HIS 4510), and a defense.
 The three thesis hours can be substituted for HIS 4100 Senior Seminar.

-Students undertaking the honors track should understand that the goal is to spend 6 hrs researching, writing and defending a Senior Thesis.
+Students undertaking the honors track should understand that the goal is to spend 6 credit hours researching, writing and defending a Senior Thesis.
 Students must earn a grade of 'B' or higher on all honors coursework taken to fulfill any honors requirement.
 [This program is for History departmental honors.
 Students interested in University Honors should contact the Honors College]

 A student is eligible to apply for Honors in History if they:

 - Are a history major with an overall GPA of 3.0 or better

 - Has a GPA of 3.45 or better in History.
 If a student fails to achieve or to maintain the 3.45 average or earns less than a 'B' on any honors coursework, the student will not graduate with honors in history.
 In this case the course will count as an independent study.